SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

                 53: Fractals: What we practice at a small scale sets patterns for the whole system.
                 54: Trap of "Specialness" and winning
                 57: Utopias that are just different monocultures

+Chalfin, Brenda “‘Wastelandia’: Infrastructure and the Commonwealth of Waste in Urban Ghana,” Ethnos 82, no. 4 (July 18, 2017): 648–71.

+                648: abstract
+                649:

 **Coughlin-Bogue, Tobin "Queering Skateable Space: How Dispersing Skate Spots Defuses Toxic Masculinity."** Urban Pamphleteer #8: Skateboardings, 2020.
 18-20